 The partners behind the redevelopment of the Liberty Bank site are a group of nonprofit organizations that hold the interests of the community at heart.
 At a time of rapid change in the neighborhood, we are committed to ensuring that this project lifts up the spirit and vibrancy of the Central District

-The project partners recognized the unique opportunity to redevelop the Liberty Bank site, and approached it as a chance to demonstrate how a community can have a say in how it grows and changes.
+The project partners recognized the unique opportunity to redevelop the Liberty Bank site, and they approached it as a chance to demonstrate how a community can have a say in how it grows and changes.
 The partners signed a formal Memorandum of Understanding (MOU) to guide the development of the project.

 The project partners will ensure that the building design both appropriately memorializes its history as Liberty Bank and is representative of African American design sensibility.

 The Capitol Hill Housing Foundation will commit $5,000 per year for three years to help establish a business innovation fund to support small, Black-owned business development in the Central Area.

 CHH will develop a partnership with Centerstone (now Byrd Barr Place) and Africatown that provides the opportunity for African American community-based ownership of the building.
 Centerstone will have both a right of first offer and first right of refusal to acquire Liberty Bank after 15 years.

-CHH will work with Centerstone (now Burd Barr Place) and Africatown to affirmatively market available rental units to members of the community that have been historically disenfranchised and displaced by past and present policies and practices.
-CHH will work with the partners to program activities in the building in ways which maximize activation of the building reflective of community priorities.
+CHH will work with Centerstone (now Byrd Barr Place) and Africatown to affirmatively market available rental units to members of the community that have been historically disenfranchised and displaced by past and present policies/practices.
+CHH will work with the partners to program activities in the building in ways that maximize activation of the building and are reflective of community priorities.
 CHH will further work with partners or other organizations to develop or facilitate access to services that provide a pathway to home ownership, business ownership, and wealth building.

 The partnership recognizes that one building is not enough to address the growing issue of displacement in the Central District.
-The project partners will work with the City to explore policies that allow for the prioritization of displaced families and individuals in publicly financed affordable housing.
+The project partners will work with the City of Seattle to explore policies that allow for the prioritization of displaced families and individuals in publicly financed affordable housing.